Read Time : 4 Minutes

 - It is used at the point of generation within your home or business.
 Most homes have an idle electrical demand, for things like your fridge, phones, alarms, heating controls etc

 - It is sent to your battery for use on demand when your electrical usage is higher than the output of the solar panels.
 Especially, at night.

 - It is sent back to the grid (basically to your neighbours).
 In this case you may be applicable for the Smart Export Guarantee (SEG).
 Check with your energy provider for their terms and conditions.

 Please check this guide for all the information you need.
 The infographic below will give you a vague idea, if that's all you're looking for.

 Finding the Right Solar Panels for your House

 There are several things you must think about when getting solar panels installed.
 That’s why it’s always a good idea to get some advice from the experts.
-Check out our database of reputable installers who can assess your property and come up with the right solutions for your energy needs.
+Check out our database of approved installers who can assess your property and come up with the right solutions for your energy needs.

 Find a local installer